Approximation of bayesian Hawkes process models with Inlabru: Appendix A: parameters posterior distribution

-Below are shown the marginal posterior distribution of the ETAS parameters calibrated on the Amatrice sequence comprising 927 events from 24/08/2016 to 15/08/2017 with latitude in $(42.456, 43.084)$, and longitude in $(12.936, 13.523)$.
-Below are reported the posterior distribution of the ETAS parameters for the considered model.
-Figure \ref{fig:3_post_mcmc} shows the posterior distributions obtained using the MCMC implementation provided by the R-package bayesianETAS.
-Figure \ref{fig:4_post_brucomp} and Figure \ref{fig:5_post_brucomp_log10} compares the distribution of the Inlabru replicate and gamma implementations.
+Here, we show the marginal posterior distribution of the ETAS parameters calibrated on the Amatrice sequence comprising 1137 events from 24/08/2016 to 15/08/2017 with latitude in $(42.456, 43.084)$, and longitude in $(12.936, 13.523)$.
+Below are reported the posterior distribution of the ETAS parameters for the implementations considered in the article.
+Figure \ref{fig:7_post_mcmc} shows the posterior distributions obtained using the MCMC implementation provided by the R-package \bayesianETAS considering 10000 posterior samples and 5000 burn-in samples.
+Figure \ref{fig:8_post_brucomp} shoes the posterior distribution of the ETAS parameters for the \inlabru replicate case, while Figure \ref{fig:9_post_brucomp_log10} compares the distribution of the \inlabru replicate and gamma implementations.
+For the latter, we chose to use a logarithmic scale for the comparison to highlight the differences in the prior.